The algebra of observables in noncommutative deformation theory

 Let $A$ be a finite dimensional $k$-algebra.
 We consider the family $\fm M = \{ M_1, \dots, M_r \}$ of simple right $A$-modules.
 By the Generalized Burnside Theorem, $A$ can be written in \emph{standard form} as

 If $\enm_A(M_i) = k$ for $1 \le i \le r$, then the standard form of $A$ is $A \cong \mathcal O(\fm M)$, and in general, it is a subalgebra of $\mathcal O(\fm M)$.

-The standard form can, for instance, be used to compare finite dimensional algebras and determine if they are isomorphic.
+The standard form can, for instance, be used to compare finite dimensional algebras and determine when they are isomorphic.
 Let us illustrate this with a simple example.
 Let $k$ be a field, and let $A = k[G]$ be the group algebra of $G = \mathbb Z_3$.
-In concrete terms, we have that $A \cong k[x]/(x^3-1)$, and over the algebraic closure of $k$, we have that
+In concrete terms, we have that $A \cong k[x]/(x^3-1)$, and over a fixed algebraic closure $\overline k$ of $k$, we have that